drjoschua/nr-litteratur/UU-STAT.md

 [Up](#tekster-om-statistikk)

-The United States Census Bureau (USBC) (2018) indicate the percentage of people with disabilities to about 27 %, 18% with severe disability and 10% needing assistance.
+The United States Census Bureau (USBC) (2018) indicate that in 2014 the percentage of people with disabilities to about 27 %, 18% with severe disability and 10% needing assistance.
 They show that disabiliities increase with age:
 Until 18 yrs only 17%, from 18 yrs 30%, from 65 yrs 58%, and from 75 yrs 70% have disabilities.
 They show differences in disability (any) prevalence depending on race: